-If I had one gripe, it is that the midrange and the entire spectrum feels a bit relaxed to me.
-I would think I would prefer a more forward and engaging presentation, but for the sake of silky-smooth effortless sound, I think it made sense to make the headphone feel a bit relaxed in physical placement overall.
+If I had one gripe, it is that the midrange and the entire spectrum feel a bit relaxed to me.
+I would think I would prefer a more forward and engaging presentation, but for the sake of a silky-smooth effortless sound, I think it made sense to make the headphones feel a bit relaxed in physical placement overall.

 The Schiit Hel’s VoIP Experience